chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 If this check passes, then the server continues with the computationally expensive part of the key exchange protocol.

+To avoid replays of the SourceProof and SourceCookie, a producer SHOULD keep a sliding window of previously received tuples.

 ## Move Derivation

 The MoveChallenge and MoveProof are computed identically to the SourceChallenge